Spinal radiography and fluoroscopy

 Following neurological examination, if the presenting problem is identified to be located in the spine, survey radiographs of the vertebral column (spine) can provide very important information.
 The vertebral column is composed of individual vertebra and each is slightly different in shape due to change in function at different levels of the column.
 There are seven cervical (neck) vertebra, thirteen thoracic vertebrae (chest), seven lumbar vertebrae (abdomen), three sacral vertebra- fused (pelvis), and multiple coccygeal vertebra (tail).
 Between each vertebra is an intervertebral disc which functions to allow restricted movement of the spine.

+Radiographs are generally inexpensive, readily accessible, and are rapidly acquired.
 Radiography of the vertebral column is particularly useful when a disease or abnormality is of the vertebrae itself, or results in displacement of the vertebrae.
 Some examples of diseases include: malformations of the vertebrae, vertebral fractures or luxations, tumors (cancer) affecting the bone causing destruction or proliferation of bone, or bone infection causing loss of bone.
 Some diseases may cause mild changes to the bone or width of the intervertebral disc space such as intervertebral disc extrusion or protrusion.
 Care should be taken not to over interpret survey spinal radiographs in intervertebral disc disease.
 The utility of radiographs should not be underestimated especially where there is concern for column instability such as fracture or luxation.

 Limitations of survey column radiography are that only the bony elements are adequately imaged; the spinal cord, nerve roots and meninges (covering spinal elements) are not able to be visualized.
 For this reason, additional advanced diagnostic techniques are used such as myelography, computed tomography and magnetic resonance imaging.